 - a.
 Pre-requisite courses: human growth and development, psychology, sociology or anthropology, nutrition, microbiology, anatomy and physiology, chemistry, and/or equivalent courses. - b.
-California Reading Test (CRT) with a total score of 12.0 or better. - c.
+NEX: - composite score will be ranked from highest to lowest - No less than 50th percentile in each section - c.
 GPA of 2.7 or better for transfer credits. - d.
 Application to and acceptance by the University of Guam. - e.
 Application to the Nursing Program. - f.
 Submission of official transcripts for evaluation by the university registrar of all previous course work taken at other education institutions.
-(Unofficial transcripts may be given to the Nursing Program for an unofficial evaluation.) - g. .
+(Unofficial transcripts may be given to the Nursing Program for an unofficial evaluation.) - g.
 Disclosure of any misdemeanor conviction. - h.
 Misdemeanor convictions disclosed will be referred to AASC. - i.
 No felony convictions. - II.
 Acceptance to the PRE-NURSING LEVEL (PRNU).
 A pre-nursing level student is any student who has chosen nursing as a major but has not yet completed the pre-requisites to enroll in the first nursing practicum and theory courses.
-Pre-requisite courses are: Freshman Composition EN110, Freshman Composition EN111, Math GE, Fundamentals of Speech and Communications CO210, Chemistry CH100, Chemistry CH101, Anatomy and Physiology BI124, Anatomy and Physiology BI125, Intro to Microbiology BI225, Nutrition for Health Professionals AL185, Human Growth and Development ED201, Psychology PY101, Anthropology AN101, Communication/Mental Health Concepts NU200B, Dosage Calculation NU214.
-(Refer to the acceptance requirements for the BSN Program) - III.
+Pre-requisite courses are: Freshman Composition EN110, Freshman Composition EN111, Math 151, Fundamentals of Speech and Communications CO210, Chemistry CH100, Chemistry CH101, Anatomy & Lab and Physiology BI124, Anatomy and Physiology BI125, Intro to Microbiology & Lab BI225, Nutrition for Health Professionals AL185, Human Growth and Development ED201, Psychology PY101, Anthropology AN101, Communication/Mental Health Concepts NU200B, Dosage Calculation NU214.
+(Refer to the acceptance requirements for the BSN Program and refer to current UOG catalog. - III.
 Admission at the NURSING LEVEL (NURS).
 A nursing major level student is any student who has satisfactorily completed the pre-requisites for enrollment into the first nursing major theory and clinical course.
 Refer to the admission requirements for the BSN program.

 IV.
 For students with advanced medical degrees, the student will be scheduled to take the National League for Nursing Acceleration Challenge Examinations (ACE) administered by the Nursing Program.
-Advance placement will be determined on an individual basis.
+Placement will be determined on an individual basis.